- What is an Adverse Analytical Finding (AAF)?

-- another organization conducting testing pursuant to the authority of, and in accordance with, the rules of the ADO (for example, a National Federation that is a member of an International Federation).
+- Another organization conducting testing pursuant to the authority of, and in accordance with, the rules of the ADO (for example, a National Federation that is a member of an IF).

 ADAMS (Anti-Doping Administration and Management System) is a web-based database management tool for data entry, storage, sharing, and reporting, designed to assist stakeholders and WADA in their anti-doping operations in line with data protection legislation.

-The 2016 Testing Figures Report (2016 Report) is a summary of all doping control samples analyzed and reported by 34 WADA-accredited laboratories in 2016.
-This includes all testing conducted worldwide by Signatories to the Code – in- and out-of-competition for urine; blood and ABP blood data; and, the analytical results of such analysis – including AAFs and ATFs.
+The 2017 Testing Figures Report (2017 Report) is a summary of all doping control samples analyzed and reported by 31 WADA-accredited laboratories in 2017.
+This includes all testing conducted worldwide by Signatories to the Code – in- and out-of-competition for urine; blood and ABP blood data; and the analytical results of such analysis – including AAFs and ATFs.

-The 2016 Report offers a comprehensive reflection of global anti-doping testing figures, which allows organizations to observe patterns of doping control programs by sports, organizations, substances and laboratories; and, as a result, adapt their anti-doping strategies accordingly.
+The 2017 Report offers a comprehensive reflection of global anti-doping testing figures, which allows organizations to observe patterns of doping control programs by sports, organizations, substances and laboratories, and as a result, adapt their anti-doping strategies accordingly.

-The 2016 Report represents the second set of global testing data since the revised Code came into effect on 1 January 2015.
+The 2017 Report represents the third set of global testing data since the revised Code came into effect on 1 January 2015.

 The figures of urine and blood samples (not including ABP samples) are compiled according to the ‘Sample Collection Date’ (and not the sample ‘Reception Date’ by the laboratory) as a result of efforts made by the laboratories to incorporate the collection date into their ADAMS reporting.
 It is considered that this will allow TAs to more closely align the ADAMS data with their annual testing programs.
 These figures are associated with specified sport categories.
 The figures of ABP samples are still compiled according to the “Reception Date” by the laboratory as the sample collection date is not a mandatory reporting parameter for the ABP for the Laboratories.

-The 2016 Report also includes some data that has not been submitted individually into ADAMS, but instead has been aggregated and included in only the overall testing figure tables.
+The 2017 Report also includes some data that has not been submitted individually into ADAMS, but instead has been aggregated and included in only the overall testing figure tables.
 This allows a continuous year-to-year comparison of the overall figures.
-These aggregated figures are primarily comprised of professional and university testing programs conducted by organizations in North America (e.g. the National Collegiate Athletic Association and the Major Leagues), which are not Code Signatories; although, they use WADA-accredited laboratories in North America.
+These aggregated figures are primarily comprised of professional and university testing programs conducted by organizations in North America (e.g. the National Collegiate Athletic Association and the Major Leagues), which are not Code Signatories, although they use WADA-accredited laboratories in North America.
 Due to confidentiality provisions within their service contracts, they do not allow reporting of individual data in ADAMS.

-3. Did the implementation of the 2015 Code and International Standard for Testing & Investigations (ISTI) by ADOs [e.g. the Technical Document for Sport Specific Analysis (TDSSA)] impact the results?
+3. Did the implementation of the 2015 Code and 2017 International Standard for Testing & Investigations (ISTI) by ADOs [e.g. the Technical Document for Sport Specific Analysis (TDSSA)], impact the results?
 Up